Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 Calibration

-On many printers, calibration is a button sequence or driver utility.
-Keep the exact model manual handy, because Dymo, Zebra, Brother and budget thermal printers all handle this differently.
+Keep the exact model manual handy.
+Dymo, Zebra, Brother and budget thermal printers all handle this differently.

 Barcode darkness